guptam/kylo-docs-test/ConfigNififorHDFSEncryption.rst

 7. Click **Save**.

-Now Key has been successfull got created which can be used for creating encryption zone.
+Now the Key has been successfully created, and it can be used for creating an encryption zone.

 Permission Definition
 =====================

-Now next task is provide necessary permission to user who will run nifi application.
-In our case we are using nifi user for running application and hdfs as super user operation.
+The next task is to provide necessary permissions to a user who will run the NiFi application.
+In our case, we are using a NiFi user for running the application and HDFS as a super user operation.

 1. Click on **Service**.